EdithGlez/RShiny2Python/Part2_reactivity/README.md

 - The **decorator** defines what type of output is being created (see table)
 - Similar to R, the value returned by the function must be compatible with the render type (e.g. in the example, this is text)
+- Make sure to use the `return` keywords or the output won't be rendered

 ## Other Reactive Environments